Skip to content

 • .append – append a new frame.
 Metadata you provide is merged with command_id and frame_id.

-• .cat – read frames from the command’s context.
+• .cat – read frames from the store.

-• .head – fetch the most recent frame for a topic in this context.
+• .last – fetch the most recent frame for a topic.

 • .cas – read content from CAS by hash.